edent45/ComfyUI-Tattoo-Workflow/README.md

     - The score is inverted: lower noise = higher score.

     This helps eliminate grainy, artifact-heavy outputs that can occur in inpainting.

+7. Tattoo Presence (Weight: 0.1)

+    Measures edge density within the masked (tattoo) region to ensure the tattoo is visible and well-defined.

 #### Output and Behavior